acumos/security-verification/docs/design.rst

-    * artifact: the Scanning Service will retrieve all solution artifacts in the process of scanning or verifying status of earlier scans, and create one new artifact named "scanresult.json" as a record of scan results.
+    * artifact: the Scanning Service will retrieve all solution artifacts in the process of scanning or verifying status of earlier scans, and create one new type SR artifact named scanresult.json, as a record of scan results

+    * a new artifact type is needed as below, with a related artifact type

+      * Scan Result, attribue type SR, by convention named "scanresult.json"

     * new revision attributes are needed as below, and a new API is needed to retrieve and set values for these attributes